isaacchristian/vault-local/README.md

 Once the vault server is initialized and unsealed, open a new terminal to add Vault as a service so it can run in the background on you macOS.

 Within your `~/Library/LaunchAgents` directory, create a file named `homebrew.mxcl.vault.plist`.
-I added a few lines for Docker as Vault requires the PostgreSQL container to run in order to write data to it.
+I added a few lines for Proxmox as Vault requires the PostgreSQL container to run in order to write data to it.
 If the container fails to start, it will affect the Vault server and you'll get some errors.

 Add the file contents and run the following, while the vault server is still running.